 If your kids are anything like my kids they will absolutely love the idea of playing with sand or water in the house.
 A while ago we even brought some snow into the house in a bin because it was just too cold to be sitting outside for a long time but my daughter really wanted to play with the snow.
 You can see all my sensory bin ideas here; Sensory Bins For Beginners

 Paint on rolls of paper.

 I love the giant rolls of paper to use for free painting or drawing.
 They allow so much room and everyone can have a section of the role of their own giant piece of paper!
 Sometimes it’s fun to trace yourself and then draw on clothes like a paper doll or create giant blueprints of your dream house!

 Bake some cookies or cakes.

-Times when it’s really cold are truly the best times to bake because the house is feeling cold and this is a perfect way to warm it up a bit!
+Times, when it’s really cold, is truly the best times to bake because the house is feeling cold and this is a perfect way to warm it up a bit!
 We really love making cookies and cupcakes that we can decorate.
 It’s great because it really turns into a cooking and art project!

 Play ball in the basement.